whitepages-cookbooks/pgbouncer/README.md

 default
 -------

-This recipe is empty to hopefully help indicate that this is a resource-only cookbook.
+Empty: this is a resource-only cookbook

 example
 -------

-This recipe is here to give an example of how to use the resource, as well as the one that gets exercised in the spec/ tests.
+Example of how to use the resource; also exercised in the spec/ tests

 Testing
 =======

-This cookbook has been "Tested in Production"&trade;, but also has some basic RSpec tests that can be executed.
+This cookbook has been "Tested in Production"&trade;, but also has some basic RSpec tests.

-**NOTE**: because Chef has cookbook naming expectations, the root repo expects to be in a folder named 'pgbouncer'.
+**NOTE**: because Chef 10 has cookbook naming expectations, the root repo expects to be in a folder named 'pgbouncer'.

      bundle install
      bundle exec rake spec

-Additionally, it's been run through Foodcritic to ensure we're at least not egregiously violating something.
+The cookbook is clean under FoodCritic.

 	bundle install
 	bundle exec rake foodcritic